www.stalkvictims.info - weapons page

 Rule 2: Never let the muzzle cover anything you're not willing to destroy.

 Muzzle control is rule two.
 What an ejection seat is to a jet fighter pilot or a life raft to a sailor, so muzzle control is to a shooter.
-It's the last line of defence, the one thing that can save a life when everything else goes wrong.
+It's the last line of defense, the one thing that can save a life when everything else goes wrong.
 A gun can discharge for a number of reasons, but if the muzzle is pointed in a safe direction nobody will be hurt.

 Rule 3: Keep your finger off the trigger until ready to shoot.